romilshah525/Covid19/README.md

 # Covid19 Dashboard

-Global and India-specific dashboard for Covid19 pandemic to help easily visualize the available data.
+Global and India-specific dashboard for Covid19 pandemic to help easily visualize, interpret and summarize the available data.

 ## View the Dashboard